mikepenz/MaterialDrawer/README.md

 ```

 ## v8.x.y
-> Major release, migrates to use the FastAdapter v4 which was fully migrated to Kotlin.
+> Major release, migrates to use the FastAdapter v5.
 Check out the changelog or the [MIGRATION GUIDE](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md) for more details

 ## 2. Add the `Drawer` into the XML